vineethkumarv/sv-wiki/operators.md

 **output = <condition> ? <true> : <false>**

 ****Example:****
-Consider, y = enable ? <data> : <1'bx>
+Consider, y = enable ? data1 : data2

-In the above example enable condition is true it will execute the data otherwise it going to the 1'bx.
+In the above example enable condition is true it will execute the data otherwise it going to the data2.

 ![conditional](https://user-images.githubusercontent.com/106074838/188886981-dc5abfe0-6d61-498a-a1da-a8bcb976c779.png)